STUDY

 The conjunction can either be a single word or a group of words known as compound conjunction.

-Examples of single-word conjunctions: but, and, because, yet, since, unless, etc.
+Single-word conjunctions: but, and, because, yet, since, unless, etc.

 The usage single-word conjunctions can be seen in the above examples.

-Examples of compound conjunctions: as long as, as far as, as well as, in order to, even if, so that, etc.
+Compound conjunctions: as long as, as far as, as well as, in order to, even if, so that, etc.

 The usage of compound conjunctions in sentences can be seen in the following examples.